 Talon 2: For a new mountain bike rider – one who is serious about tackling trails and dirt roads, and who needs a bike that will accommodate his/her improving skills.

 Talon 3: Aimed toward entry-level riders who prefer the least monetary commitment for a reliable, well-equipped bike.

 If you’re thinking entry-level hardtail and want to spend as little as you can to get a worthy bike, Talon is an exemplary choice.
-The line consists of two build options to suit all budgets and bike needs:
+The line consists of three build options to suit all budgets and bike needs:

 - Talon 2 – The premium Talon 2 touts a 2 x 9 wide-range drive, including 12-36t cassette and direct-mount front derailleur.
 Riders counting grams may opt for this slightly lighter Talon, but honestly, it’s more a matter of which drive is preferred.

 The spec’ed tubeless tires on Talon 2 are somewhat more aggressive than those on Talon 3 – another point to bear in mind when projecting usage and specific areas and trails.

 - Talon 3 – The more economical Talon 3 uses a heavier but perfectly functional drive train and brakes, and its 24-speed gear range is supplied by a triple-ring crankset in front mated with an 8-speed 11-34t cassette out back.
 A complete package that won’t hold back riders seeking a backcountry adventure.

 The Talon 1, Talon 2, and Talon 3 all run SR Suntour 100 mm suspension forks, but the model and the quality class differ.
 Respectively, Talon 1, 2 and 3 run SR Suntour Raidon, XCM HLO, and XCT HLO.
 But, all three have the lockout and preload function enabled.